Celebrating another great year for conservation!

-As we welcome the new year, we invite you to look back with us and celebrate all the good that you made possible in 2021.
-While it’s been another challenging year in many ways, we still have great things to celebrate in the Feather River region.
+We invite you to look back with us and celebrate all the good you made possible in 2022.

 Conserve: Protecting priority lands and waters…forever!

-In 2021, you helped us permanently protect several unique properties with conservation easements.
+In 2022 alone, you helped us permanently protect several more unique properties with conservation easements and a conservation purchase.
 These include:

 Care for: stewarding lands for water, wildlife, and community

-Your generous support enabled our Land Stewardship team to manage and enhance conserved lands, including:
+Your generous support enabled our Land Stewardship team to manage and enhance conserved lands and restore habitats impacted by the Dixie and Beckwourth Complex fires, including:

 - Managing our 5 preserves (3,647 acres) across the watershed for water, wildlife habitat, sustainable agriculture, outdoor classrooms, and community access

-- Monitoring conservation easements on 23 properties each year (over 28,600 acres) to ensure the terms of the easement are upheld
+- Monitoring conservation easements on 26 properties each year (nearly 35,000 acres) to ensure the conservation values of these lands are upheld

-- Continuing to partner with the Jefferson Center for Regenerative Agriculture for long term soil monitoring at Heart K Ranch to inform our land management for regenerative grazing, soil health, and biodiversity
+- Continuing to partner with the UVE Hub of the Savory Network for long term soil monitoring at Heart K Ranch to inform our land management for regenerative grazing, soil health, and biodiversity

 Connect: restoring relationship to land and place

-Despite scaling back our on-the-land events this year due to the pandemic and wildfire season, you helped us improve community access at our preserves and connect people of all ages with nature, including:
+In 2022, you helped us improve community access at our five nature preserves and connect people of all ages with nature, including:

-- Supporting K-12 outdoor learning for 2,500 school children on our Learning Landscapes outdoor classrooms across the watershed.
+- Connecting 2,500 school kids to nature through our K-12 Learning Landscapes program and outdoor classrooms across the watershed

-- Hosting a national 4 day K-12 Leadership Summit (virtually) through our Learning Landscapes program with environmental ed staff from 16 land trusts across the U.S.
+- Hosting the 3rd annual K-12 Leadership Summit (in person!) through our Learning Landscapes program with environmental education staff from 15 land trusts across the U.S.

 Only because of YOU

 None of this would have been possible without YOU, our community of supporters, partners, and visionary landowners.
-Because of you, we’re on track to conserve a total of 120,000 acres, protecting and restoring some of the Sierra Nevada’s most climate-resilient landscapes.
+Because of you, we’re on track to conserve a total of 120,000 acres, protecting some of the Sierra Nevada’s most ecologically important and climate-resilient landscapes.
 Thank you!